taoensso/nippy/README.md

 (nippy/thaw   <encrypted-data>  {:password [:salted "my-password"]}) ; Decrypt
 ```

 There's two default forms of encryption on offer: `:salted` and `:cached`.
 Each of these makes carefully-chosen trade-offs and is suited to one of two common use cases.
-See the `aes128-encryptor` [API] docs for a detailed explanation of why/when you'd want one or the other.
+See the `aes128-encryptor` [API][] docs for a detailed explanation of why/when you'd want one or the other.

-### Custom types (v2.1+)
+### Custom types

 ```clojure
 (defrecord MyType [data])